rubyaustralia/rubyconfau-2013-cfp/todd_kaufman-fat_ar_refactors/README.md

 in ERB led many developers to stow code at the front of the application.
 Then we began finding the views to difficult to maintain so we moved the logic into controllers or helpers.
 Eventually this also became difficult to maintain so we developed "best practices" like skinny controllers and fat models.
-Active Record domain models naturally become the dumping ground of logic within the system but sooner or later this leads to brittle systems.
+Active Record domain models naturally become the dumping ground of logic within the system but sooner or later this leads to brittle, unmaintainable, bug filled systems.

 Coupling persistence, validation, advanced querying, and business logic all into the same class inevitably leads to extremely fat models with any system of significance.
-Skinny controllers are definitely worth striving for, but shoveling all of the business logic into a class that is already overburdened with persistence, querying, and validation is a recipe for disaster.
+Skinny controllers are definitely worth striving for, but shoveling all of the business logic into a class that is already overburdened with with three other concerns is a recipe for disaster.
 When you find yourself using factories, fixtures, or mocks to construct 8 different class dependencies, it's time to admit that fat models are not a solution worth aspiring to.